 They are lucky enough to have the Craigavon Lakes at their disposal to walk around and often head through The People’s Park in Portadown for their regular strolls, among other local venues.

 “The walking groups are a great way for clients to meet up, get active and also connect with others,” he added.

 “ It’s exercise that we feel comfortable with as it’s not too strenuous, and it makes us feel good,” the walkers agreed.

 One of the gang of enthusiastic walkers is 52-year-old George Haugh from Portadown.

 “I walk with the group every Friday morning and I find walking really relaxing.
 I really enjoy walking with company and it’s also a great way to keep fit, but the relaxing benefits are the number one appeal.”

-Another client of New Horizons Foyle, James Ward, has been reaping the benefits of walking since joining her AMH group last summer.
+Another Working it Out client from New Horizons Foyle, James Ward, has been reaping the benefits of walking since joining her AMH group last summer.

 “I’ve been a part of the walking group since August 2017.
 One of the walks was a journey through Derry’s Walls.
 It included a visit into St. Columb’s Cathedral, which was very interesting as I’ve never been there.
 My favourite walk was over the Peace Bridge, and this was my first trip over the bridge even though it’s been open for seven years.

 “We got a photo of us all on the bridge.
 I always look forward to the walks each week and I think it has helped me to cope with my arthritis.
 During the walks we would chat, take a rest and then carry on.
 Overall the fresh air makes me feel a lot better and hopefully I can continue with this form of exercise.
 I think the walking group helps everyone to cope better and enjoy themselves at the same time.”